uwetom/media-production-worksheets/wk17-VR-setup-headset/index.md

 Turn on your VR headset and put it on.

-Put the headset on and it will guide you through the setup, this will take about 15 minutes.
+Put the headset on and it will guide you through the setup,

+> [!NOTE]
+> this will take about 15 minutes.

 ## Wi-Fi